sailshq/skipper/README.md

  bucket     | ((string))                       | The bucket to upload your files into, e.g. `"my_cool_file_uploads"` (_required_)
  endpoint   | ((string))                       | By default all requests will be sent to the global endpoint `s3.amazonaws.com`.
 But if you want to manually set the endpoint, you can do it with the endpoint option. |
  region     | ((string))                       | The S3 region where the bucket is located, e.g. `"us-west-2"`.
 Note: If `endpoint` is defined, `region` will be ignored.
 Defaults to `"us-standard"` |
- tmpdir     | ((string))                       | The path to the directory where buffering multipart requests can rest their heads.
-Amazon requires "parts" sent to their multipart upload API to be at least 5MB in size, so this directory is used to queue up chunks of data until a big enough payload has accumulated.
-Defaults to `.tmp/s3-upload-part-queue` (resolved from the current working directory of the node process- e.g. your app) headers    | ((object))                       | A set of headers to be added to the upload request.
+ headers    | ((object))                       | A set of headers to be added to the upload request.
 See the Amazon S3 [PUT Object docs](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html#RESTObjectPUT-requests) for info about the available headers, and the [canned ACL docs](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) for a list of access-control settings you can use with the `x-amz-acl` header to specify permissions for your uploaded files